a13z/nd0044_project2_trivia_api/README.md

 Developers using this project should already have Python3, pip and node installed on their local machines.

 ## Base URL:
 At present this app can only be run locally and is not hosted as a base URL.
-The backend app is hosted at the default, http://127.0.0.1:5000/, which is set as a proxy in the frontend configuration.

 Authentication: This version of the application does not require authentication or API keys.

 ## Backend
 From the backend folder run pip install requirements.txt.
 All required packages are included in the requirements file.